DarkoZlatarek/online_dog_show/README.md

 * [Stacoverflow](https://stackoverflow.com/questions/21215035/django-test-always-returning-301) - to help with testing views code

 * [Stacoverflow](https://stackoverflow.com/questions/76284389/django-queryset-first-not-rendering-on-html/76284404?noredirect=1#comment134522675_76284404) - for class code to render most liked photo on the page

-* "I think therefore I blog" & "Hello Django" - Provided the initial steps for setting up & deploying the site.
-Credits have been added as comments where code was used.